 - Send the notification on the completion of that process whether it finished successfully or failed

-Before we can package and distribute our application, we need to build it.
+Before we can package and distribute our application, we need to build it first.
 In order to do this, we are going to add build step and then choose the Visual Studio (sln) option from the drop-down menu.
 After that you should see something like this:

 After you enter the step name, you should select the path to your project solution file using the little tree button to the right side of the Solution file path input field.
 Both targets and solution configuration are already set for you, but if you want to change them just enter the new values and click Save.